You only get one head

 So, to the main event.
 Having been riding with the new helmet for all of an hour, I clipped my handlebar on a tree, resulting in me somersaulting over the bars and my head and shoulder taking a good whack.
 A landing hard enough to knock me unconscious and dislocate my shoulder.
 I daren’t think what might have happened to a lesser helmet judging by the damage sustained.
 In the end having endured an ambulance ride to A&E I was diagnosed with concussion to go along with my dislocated shoulder.
 Having learned in a slightly more painful and dramatic way than most, I know that I will certainly be paying even more attention to the quality of helmets (and other protective gear) I buy in future.
 After all you only get one head!

-Check out the video from Trek that explains a bit more about MIPS and how it reduces the damaging risk of rotational forces on the brain in an impact.
+Check out the video above from Trek that explains a bit more about MIPS and how it reduces the damaging risk of rotational forces on the brain in an impact.